chevereto/v4-docs/guides/server/vps.md

 We offer a [paid installation service](https://chevereto.com/support) for this guide.
 We will install Chevereto VPS for you, including all the requirements and configurations.
 :::

-VPS stands for Virtual Private Server which for our purpose is described as the type of server where you get root access to install Linux on it.

-This deploy alternative provides superb customization.
-But it comes at a cost as it requires complete system administration.

-For experienced legacy users this is a good alternative to run Chevereto.
+Collection of universal bash scripts to install Chevereto in any VPS (Virtual Private Server).
+We strongly recommend [DigitalOcean](https://chv.to/digitalocean), [Vultr](https://chv.to/vultr) and [Linode](https://chv.to/linode).

 ## Repository

 We have a GitHub repository with all the commands we will need.
 Check the repository at [chevereto/vps](https://github.com/chevereto/vps) for instructions.

-## Requirements
+## Instructions

-For this guide you will require a server. the following:

-* VPS machine ([Linode](https://chv.to/linode), [Vultr](https://chv.to/vultr), etc.) with Ubuntu 22.04
-* Terminal software (iTerm, Windows Shell)
-* Chevereto license (for paid edition)

-## Root login
+* Root login to your VPS

-Root login into the VPS.
-You may also use a non-root user long as it has permissions to modify `www-data` group.
+* Run the following script(s)

+## Ubuntu

+> **Note**: Ubuntu LTS 24.04 is recommended.
+If you run other system you may need to alter the scripts.
+Feel free to contribute.

-## Prepare machine
+### Prepare

-To prepare the machine means to install all system requirements.
-This will take care to install PHP, Apache HTTP Web server, MySQL Server, Composer and Certbot.
+The [prepare.sh](https://github.com/chevereto/vps/blob/4.1/ubuntu/24.04/prepare.sh) script install the system stack (PHP, Apache HTTP Web server, MySQL Server, Composer, FFmpeg and Certbot) on Ubuntu.

 Reboot the VPS to make sure to apply any pending kernel updates: